Odynovo Tours Guest Story: This Doctor Is a True Model for Us

 Have you ever thought about how can you help people in need with your profession?
-For instance, teachers can teach people to learn, carpenter may help the locals to build houses, and doctors, who will treat and cure patients mentally and physically…
+For instance, teachers can teach people to learn, carpenters may help the locals to build houses, and doctors will treat and cure patients mentally and physically...

 "I used My Odyssey Tours for my 6th mission to Cambodia.
 Overall things went extremely well.
-Drivers were on time, guides were informative, provided exactly what I wanted.
+The drivers were on time, the guides were informative, provided exactly what I wanted.
 Stayed on time with an extremely busy schedule.
-I plan to lighten up a bit for next trip.
-As you can see I am so satisfied they will plan my next mission of significantly bigger size.
+I plan to lighten up a bit for the next trip.
+As you can see I am so satisfied they will plan my next mission of a significantly bigger size.
 I think this will be my 5th experience with this group.
-Obviously I think they do a good job as I keep coming back."
+Obviously, I think they do a good job as I keep coming back."

 --Dr. Brender posted on Facebook after the tour